Biological Sciences Graduate Admissions

 - Undergraduate Degree, with undergraduate courses in calculus, organic chemistry, physics, and courses in biology equivalent to those required by Ohio University's undergraduate degree in Biological Sciences.

 - GPA of 3.2 or better in most recent degree program.

 - Three letters of recommendation.

 - Statement of purpose.
-Provide a statement of why the student wants to pursue a graduate degree, an indication of the section the student wishes to join, a list of three program faculty the student is interested in as advisers, and at least one program faculty who is interested in serving as the student's interim adviser.
+Provide a statement of why the student wants to pursue a graduate degree, an indication of the section the student wishes to join (i.e. Ecology and Evolutionary Biology, Integrative Physiology and Neuroscience, or Cell, Developmental and Microbiology), a list of three active graduate faculty members the student is interested in as advisers (https://www.ohio.edu/cas/biology/faculty), and at least one program faculty member who is interested in serving as the student's interim adviser.
+Please note that listing a faculty member as a potential advisor does not guarantee admission to that specific faculty member’s lab.
+Admitted students may be placed in a research lab other than those indicated as preferred by the applicant.
+Consequently, the statement of purpose should also contain information on the general research topics the applicant is interested in.
 See Guide to Choosing a Faculty Adviser

 Students are admitted on annual cycle.
 Applications must be received by January 8 for students to enter the program in fall of that year.